You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 I was one of those students.
 In high school, I aced all the to advanced classes.

 In nursing school, I skipped most of the lectures for Anatomy and Physiology and just read the book.

-Even now, I’m taking an online college level statistics course in my graduate nursing program, but I’m cutting corners big time.
+Even now, in college level courses, I’m cutting corners big time.

 The reason I’m telling you this is to show you that I know what I’m talking about when it comes to studying.